Accords-Library/accords-library.com/README.md

   - The website is built before running in production
   - Performances are great, and it's possible to deploy the app on a CDN
   - On-Demand ISR to continuously update the website when new content is added or existing content is modified/deleted
-  - UI localizations are downloaded separetely into the `public/local-data` to avoid fetching the same static props for every pages.
+  - Some widely used data (e.g: UI localizations) are downloaded separetely into `public/local-data` as some form of request deduping + it make this data hot-swappable without the need to rebuild the entire website.

 - Queries: [GraphQL Code Generator](https://www.graphql-code-generator.com/)